 - How this role can save you money, make you money, and reduce your risk

 - Why having a person in this role is critical to your business strategy

 “A CIO’s role is not to be the expert in everything but to bring the right expertise to the table at the right time.
 They should coordinate with all parties to establish an IT solution that accomplishes the business’s objectives now and in the future.” — Patrick Wiley, Aldridge CEO

 1) Having Someone in the CIO Role Helps Align IT with Your Business

-The CIO will work closely with the CEO, CFO, and other members of your leadership team to coordinate an IT roadmap that aligns with you leadership’s vision for the organization.
+The CIO will work closely with the CEO, CFO, and other members of your leadership team to coordinate an IT roadmap that aligns with your leadership’s vision for the organization.
 A CIO is a C-level executive for a reason, they have a vision.
 Just like the CEO has a big-picture vision for the business, the Chief Information Officer can take that vision and translate it into an IT path that complements and assists the company’s efforts.
-This path is generally presented as a 12 to 24-month IT roadmap and budget for your business.
+This path is generally presented as an 18 to 24-month IT roadmap and budget for your business.

 What should a CIO include in an IT roadmap?

-- What the executive team is trying to achieve with their technology
+- What the executive team is trying to achieve with technology

-- When the business objectives need to be achieved
+- When business objectives need to be achieved

 - How much it will cost to achieve those objectives